Married couple's allowance

-If you are married or in a civil partnership and one of you was born before 6 April 1935, you may be entitled to married couple's allowance (MCA), part of which is means-tested.
+If you're married or in a civil partnership and one of you was born before 6 April 1935, you may be entitled to married couple's allowance (MCA).
+Find out how MCA works here.

 - If you receive the minimum allowance of £3,220 in the 2016-17 tax year, your tax bill would be reduced by £322.